 Rado’s watches are made of stainless steel, hard metals, and ceramic, while bracelets come with ceramic, fabric, leather, or steel.
 An automatic movement is widely employed, but you’ll also find plenty of quartz and manual mechanical timepieces.
 Classic apparel of wristwear is prevalent for Rado, so these watches suit the best for formal wear.

-Being one of the priciest in this list, Rado provides cheaper-end watches in Centrix, Diastar, and Coupole collections.
+Being one of the priciest on this list, Rado still has some cheaper-end watches in Centrix, Diastar, and Coupole collections.